 Sharlotte also has a small amount of Neanderthal and Denisovan ancestry.

-Many of Sharlotte’s direct ancestors were veterans of the French and Indian War (at least one of her fifth great-grandfathers), the Revolutionay War (including at least one of her fourth great-grandfathers and three of her fifth great-grandfathers, including Revolutionary War hero, Captain William Henry Cone), Civil War (including at least one of her third great-grandfathers and five of her second great-grandfathers), and World War II (her father).
+Many of Sharlotte’s direct ancestors were veterans of the French and Indian War (at least one of her fifth great-grandfathers), the Revolutionay War (including at least one of her fourth great-grandfathers and three of her fifth great-grandfathers, including Revolutionary War hero, Captain William Henry Cone), War of 1812 (including at least one of her third great-grandfathers), Civil War (including at least one of her third great-grandfathers and five of her second great-grandfathers), and World War II (her father).
 Collateral relatives (uncles and cousins) were veterans of the French and Indian War, the Revolutionary War, War of 1812, First Seminole War, Second Seminole War, Third Seminole War, Mexican War, Civil War, Spanish American War, World War I, World War II, Korean War, Vietnam War, Gulf War, and others.

 She is also a direct descendant of famous 18th century artist, Joseph Badger, Sr., her seventh great-grandfather.